X-AmpleDevelopment/X-AmpleDevelopment/README.md

 ## Learn about what i love to do:

 - 👯 I’m looking to collaborate with other content creators & Developers
-- 🥅 2022 Goals: Learn more about python & php
+- 🥅 2024 Goals: Learn more about python & c++
 - ⚡ Fun fact: I love to go on adventures and to develop new code for people!

 ### 👨‍💻 Programming and markup languages